mdrijwan/file-monitoring-api/README.md

 ### App Integratioon

 This backend service is integrated with the AWS Cognito for authorization.
 Only authenticated users can access the API.
+You can use the [User Onboarding API](https://github.com/mdrijwan/user-onboarding-api) to login and use the JWT token to invoke this service.

 ### Try the API

-You can checkout the API here
+You can checkout the deployed API service here
 [File Monitoring API](https://iuzgjowzdh.execute-api.us-east-1.amazonaws.com/dev/upload).